Ray Epps pleads guilty as GOP lawmakers revive debunked conspiracy theories

 Ray Epps pleads guilty to Jan 6 charge as GOP lawmakers revive debunked conspiracy theories

-Merrick Garland and prosecutors swatted down claims that the former wedding venue propieter was working for the goverment
+Merrick Garland and prosecutors swatted down claims that the former wedding venue operator was working for the goverment

-Ray Epps, who was placed at the centre of a right-wing conspiracy theory alleging that he was a federal informant instigating a mob to storm the US Capitol on January 6, has pleaded guilty to a misdemeanor charge of disorderly conduct.
+Ray Epps, who was placed at the centre of a right-wing conspiracy theory alleging that he was a federal informant instigating a mob to storm the US Capitol on January 6, has pleaded guilty to a misdemeanour charge of disorderly conduct.

 Mr Epps appeared virtually for a brief federal court appearance on 20 September to enter a plea agreement following a charge of disorderly or disruptive conduct on restricted grounds, as he admitted to breaching police barriers outside the building, placing his hands on a sign that pushed into police, and wrote text messages admitting his presence and role in the mob on the Capitol grounds.